Electrical Flows over Spanning Trees: Conclusions and Open Questions

 \section{Conclusions and Open Questions}

-In this paper we studied the network reconfiguration problem from power systems (for electricity distribution networks) through the lens of approximation algorithms.
+In this paper we studied the network reconfiguration problem from power systems (for distribution networks) through the lens of approximation algorithms.
 We provided approximation algorithms for different scenarios with restrictions on graph structure, line resistances, and node demands.
-A large number of open questions still remain, including the extension of the $\sqrt{n}$-approximation (or even constant-factor approximation) to planar graphs, analysis for the iterative deletion of the min-flow edge (introduced by Shirmohammadi and Hong~\cite{shirmohammadi1989reconfiguration}), and the hardness of the problem for grids or planar graphs.
+Some open questions still remain, including the extension of the $\sqrt{n}$-approximation (or even constant-factor approximation) to planar graphs, analysis for the iterative deletion of the min-flow edge (introduced by Shirmohammadi and Hong~\cite{shirmohammadi1989reconfiguration}), and the hardness of the problem for grids or planar graphs.